ch127001/ch127001.github.io/_posts/2019-08-11-algorithms-to-live-by.md

 ---
 layout: post
-title: Receipts from: Algorithms To Live By
+title: Receipts from 'Algorithms To Live By' - A Book Review
 excerpt_separator:  <!--more-->
 images:
   - image_path: uploads/atlb/IMG12.jpeg
     title: The January 2019 Read - Algorithms To Live By (2016)
 ---

-### Receipts from 'Algorithms To Live By - The Computer Science of Human Decisions'.
+### Receipts from: 'Algorithms To Live By, The Computer Science of Human Decisions' - A Book Review (Of Sorts).

 Book Authors: Brian Christian & Tom Griffiths\\
 Published: 2016